MustBastani/ghidra/README.md

 <img src="Ghidra/Features/Base/src/main/resources/images/GHIDRA_3.png" width="400">

-# Analyzing MediaTek Baseband Firmware Images in Ghidra
+# Analyzing MediaTek Baseband Firmware Images

-## Unpacking the update file
+## Unpacking the Update File

 To prepare the image for the analysis in Ghidra, we first require two files from from the firmware update.